mojontwins/b166MP2/updates.md

 * I've been struggling for a while to make animations server->client.
 I'm trying to do this via the entity tracker.
 Problem is, extending or retracting pistons do create & spawn entities in the world to make the animation.
 That fires up the tracker. `EntityMovingPiston` `onUpdate` method moves the piston using its xmove, ymove, zmove from the position it was created at.
 I'm using this as a second alternative: i'll store x, y, z and xmove, ymove, zmove in the packet and will try to recreate the entity client-side just like that.
 And THAT DID IT!
 YAY!
 This was hard.

+#### 20250809

+* Spent too much time figuring out how to produce working jars for betacraft and MultiMC, and then it took too much time making SuperFlat to work...
+Even though the problem was REALLY STUPID.

+#### 20250810

+* Added boars and ogres from Dr.Zhark's Mo'Creatures.

 # Credits

 * Chocolate Mod (just the inspiration for now, sorry) by X8xScoutx8X
 * Pistons Mod by Hyppoplatimus.
+* Some animals by Dr.Zark.

 # To transfer to sister projects ...